leogaudin/matrix/README.md

 For a matrix $A$ of shape $(m, n)$ and a matrix $B$ of shape $(n, p)$, the product $AB$ is a matrix of shape $(m, p)$.

-Each column of the resulting matrix is the result of the matrix-vector multiplication of the matrix $A$ with the corresponding column of the matrix $B$.
+**Each column of the resulting matrix is the result of the matrix-vector multiplication of the matrix $A$ with its corresponding column of the matrix $B$**.

 It would not be wise to give you more than this explanation, so once again, watch the full video mentioned above, and make sure you get a good grasp of the concept.

-> 💡 Depending on your implementation, it might be a good choice to implement the **transpose** operation now instead of when you reach ex09.
+> 💡 Depending on your implementation, it might be a good choice to implement the **transpose** operation now, instead of when you reach ex09.

 ### 08 - Trace